Hosted by

 Validation set

-50 genes to test your predictions and monitor your progress in real-time on our live leaderboard.
+50 CRISPRi gene perturbations to test your predictions and monitor your progress in real time on our live leaderboard.

 Join to access